dmenne/breathtestcore/README.md

 ## Sponsors and supporters

-The software is being developed in cooperation with the ETH, the Department of Gastroenterology of the University Hospital of Zürich, and Claraspital Basel.
-Thanks to Andreas Steingötter, Benjamin Misselwitz, Mark Fox and Werner Schwizer.
+The software is being developed in cooperation with the Department of Gastroenterology of the University Hospital of Zürich and Claraspital Basel.
+Thanks to Benjamin Misselwitz, Mark Fox and Werner Schwizer.
+And special thanks to Andreas Steingötter for constantly reminding me that better statistics does necessarily make a method physiologically relevant.

 ## How to install